-"Pendle is a place where quality of life continues to improve and where people respect one another and their neighbourhoods.
-We want Pendle to be a place where everyone aspires to reach their full potential.
-We want to be recognised locally, regionally and nationally as a great area to live, learn, work, play and visit."
+- "Pendle is a place where quality of life continues to improve and where people respect one another and their neighbourhoods.
+We want Pendle to be a sustainable place where everyone aspires to reach their full potential. - We want to be recognised locally, regionally and nationally as a great area to live, learn, work, play and visit."

-The Council's four strategic objectives are as follows:
+The Council's five strategic objectives are as follows:

-- 1. Working with partners, the community and volunteers to sustain services of good value [STRONG SERVICES] Through effective partnership working we will ensure that we procure and provide good value services that meet the needs of residents, visitors, and businesses.
-We will prioritise resources accordingly and operate decision-making structures that are open, transparent and accountable. - 2.
-Helping to create and sustain jobs with strong economic and housing growth [STRONG ECONOMY] We will work with our public sector and private sector partners to generate jobs and economic and housing growth in Pendle in a way that secures its long-term economic, environmental and social wellbeing. - 3.
-Helping to create and sustain resilient communities [STRONG COMMUNITIES]
+Working with partners, the community and volunteers to sustain services of good value (STRONG SERVICES)

+Through effective partnership working we will ensure that we procure and provide good value services that meet the needs of residents, visitors, and businesses.
+We will prioritise resources accordingly and operate decision-making structures that are open, transparent and accountable, ensuring we keep critical services going.

+Helping to create strong, sustainable economic and housing growth

+(STRONG ECONOMY)

+We will work with our public sector and private sector partners to generate jobs and economic and housing growth in Pendle in a way that secures its long-term economic, environmental and social wellbeing.

+Helping to create and sustain resilient communities (STRONG COMMUNITIES)

 We will acknowledge and build upon the Borough's diversity, demonstrating our community leadership role by working with and empowering our partners and local people to provide clean, healthy, safe and cohesive communities.
-We will endeavour to maintain the quality of our environment through effective and efficient services, education, community and voluntary involvement, partnership working and enforcement.
+We will endeavour to maintain the quality of our green, rural and urban environment through effective and efficient services, education, community and voluntary engagement, partnership working and, where necessary and appropriate, enforcement.

-4. Maintaining a sustainable, resilient and efficient organisation which is Digital by Default [STRONG ORGANISATION] We will ensure that, as an organisation, we are suitably placed to deliver the priorities identified for Pendle and its residents.
+Maintaining a sustainable, resilient and efficient organisation which is Digital by Default (STRONG ORGANISATION)

+We will ensure that, as an organisation, we are suitably placed to deliver the priorities identified for Pendle and its residents.
 To do this we will employ the right people with the right skills in the right job.
 We will maintain robust financial processes, standards and systems optimising the technology and resources we have available to us, making us more efficient and effective in our service delivery and becoming Digital by Default.